Kopassus: List of Commanders

+The Commander of Kopassus is a position that is filled by a three star general officer.

 Notable members

 Throughout its history, many Kopassus members are notable (remarkable, significant, distinguish, or unusual enough to deserve attention or to be remembered) during their military career and/or become Indonesian government officials who not only take care of government affairs, but also help create many important decisions in Indonesia.